Best Duck Down Pillows for Side Sleepers

 Selecting the Right Duck Down Pillow for Side Sleep Comfort

 Finding the perfect duck down pillow requires understanding how specific features work together to support side sleeping positions.
-Unlike back or stomach sleepers who need softer, flatter pillows, side sleepers require sufficient height and firmness to bridge the gap between their shoulder and head, maintaining neutral spine alignment that prevents morning stiffness and discomfort.
+Unlike stomach sleepers who need softer, flatter pillows, side sleepers require sufficient height and firmness to bridge the gap between their shoulder and head, maintaining neutral spine alignment that prevents morning stiffness and discomfort.

 Loft & Firmness to Fill the "Comfort Gap"